-What is sports and musculoskeletal medicine?
+What are sports and musculoskeletal medicine?

 Musculoskeletal medicine deals with the diagnosis and treatment of conditions affecting the muscles and bones, also known as the musculoskeletal system.
 The term “sports injuries” is commonly used to refer to injuries of the musculoskeletal system.